|19. juni 1969?

 Maria Theresia and Emperor Franz Joseph who was largely responsible for the monumental architecture round the

-Alfred Auer, Director of Vienna's Parks and Gardens at the time,
+Alfred Auer, Director of Vienna's Parks and Gardens at

-was commissioned to design the park.
+the time, was commissioned to design the park.

-He developed a many sided park area with special exhibition and t
+He developed a many sided park area with special exhibition

-and a moorland garden.
+herb garden, and a moorland garden.

 The park's landmark is the 250 meters tall Danube Tower,